ktravers/ktravers.github.io/_posts/2017-03-20-dev-ops-crash-course-day-two.md

       uri                         = *
       uri                         = *
   ```
 3. Hypothesis: do we have a timeout on Elastisearch?
+Are we DDOSing ourselves?
+4. Test hypothesis: hit endpoint from browser
+5. Confirmed: DDOSing endpoint brought down Learn.co
+6. Restart all servers to bring back up

+Lessons learned:
+  - Decouple Elastisearch from Learn (bringing down Elastisearch should not bring down site)
+  - Add timeouts to Elastisearch
+  - Throttle Elastisearch requests from client- and server-side (so we're not sending 1 character queries)